Frequently Asked Questions

 All International and some domestic workshop events require a nonrefundable deposit, this is stated on the workshop description.
 Most other workshops require a deposit to hold your registration until the balance is due (usually 6-12 weeks prior to the event.)

-Domestic workshops: More than 45 days before the workshop 75% cash out refund or transfer 100% value of the workshop to another workshop of your choice.
-Less than 45 days before the workshop there is only a 75% refund or transfer if we are able to replace your spot from someone on the wait list.
+Domestic workshops: The non-refundable deposit is non-refundable.
+Less than 45 days before the workshop there is only a 75% refund or transfer (on the balance paid–not including the deposit amount) if we are able to replace your spot from someone on the wait list.
 If there is no replacement available there is no refund or transfer.
 Refunds may take 4-6 weeks to process.
-(11/2/11)

 Gift Certificates are available in any amount.
 Certificates can be purchased for a specific workshop or a dollar amount that can be applied to any of our workshops.
 Certificates can be transfered to another workshop with 6 weeks advance notice.
 Gift Certificates are good for 18 months from date of purchase.
 Gift Certificates values do not exceed the orginal price paid.